“CBU Athletics Shatter Attendance Records,” is the title of

 Your fans have adopted your mobile rewards platform.
 Now comes the biggest challenge: keeping your users engaged on the application.
 One of the most important things you can do is leverage and revamp your platform to best engage and communicate with your fans.
 After many years of experience, we have a few ways you can keep your engagement platform fresh so your fans stay engaged and involved.

 You just invested in a mobile rewards and fan engagement platform with the intent of increasing student and fan engagement.
-Your next step is to figure out how to get your fans to download and use your application.
-An attempt to market the app to your fans is usually made by using traditional marketing methods such as radio, TV, and print marketing.
+Your next step is to figure out how to get your fans to download and use your platform.
+An attempt to market the platform to your fans is usually made by using traditional marketing methods such as radio, TV, and print marketing.
 While these methods are tried and true, they only reach a fraction of your audience.

 Continue reading “How To Get Fans To Adopt Your Mobile Rewards & Fan Engagement Platform”